abcdeg9627-art/Ajay-AVC-Helper/README.md

 ↓
 **Download**

 No complicated setup.
 No manual copying of every song link.

-### Manual Installation

-If the automatic installation page does not appear:

-1. Open the `Ajay-AVC-Helper.user.js` file in this repository.
-2. Click **Raw**.
-3. Tampermonkey should open the installation page.
-4. Click **Install**.

-## ▶️ How to Use

-1. Open a HindiGeetMala movie page.

-2. Look at the top-right corner of the page.

-3. Click:

-   **📋 Copy Song Links**

-4. The helper will find the song links on the page.

-5. The links will be copied to your clipboard.

-6. Open Any Video Converter and use the copied links.

-That's it.
+---

 ## 💡 Why was it created?